Social Housing Claims Guide

 All social housing landlords have a duty of care under UK law to maintain their properties so they are safe for you to live in.
-Failure to adhere to the law which results in a property falling into disrepair and you fall ill or your personal possessions are damaged beyond repair, means a social housing landlord is failing to keep you safe in your home.
-As such, you could take your landlord to court by working with a personal injury lawyer on a No Win No Fee basis so you are awarded the level of compensation you rightly deserve.
+Failure to adhere to the law which results in a property falling into disrepair and causes you to suffer harm could result in a claim for compensation.

 Select A Section